Vaillant-Analytics/vaillant-analytics.github.io/index.md

 # Data Science Portfolio
-_Please feel free to click on the project titles below and view examples of my work._
+_Please feel free to click on the project titles below and view examples of my work.
+Code and Markdown files can be found in the *Jupyter Notebooks* folder.
+Explanations of my work can be found in the *Explanations* folder._

 ## Business Intelligence
 1. Tableau